firecmsco/firecms/README.md

 By default, all the authorization mechanisms of Firebase are supported, but you are free to implement your own.

-### Relational support
+### 🏹 Relational support

 You can define references to entities in other collections, and benefit from the integrated reference fields and shortcuts included.

 It is also possible to define subcollections at the entity level, so you can nest data in a collection/document/collection model

+### 🆒 Real time data

+Every view in the CMS has real time data support.
+This makes it suitable for displaying data that needs to be always updated.

+Forms also support this feature, any modified value in the database will be updated in any currently open form view, as long as it has not been touched by the user.
+This allows for advanced cases where you trigger a Cloud Function after saving an entity that modifies some values, and you want to get real time updates.

-### Files storage
+### 🗂️ Files storage

 FireCMS supports uploading files to Firebase Storage out of the box, and provides specific fields for handling single and multiple file uploads, also